WordPress/openverse/documentation/api/reference/search_algorithm.md

 Each of these can be stacked.
 You can make a request that queries for a specific title by a specific creator.
-The following parameters would search only for works by "Claude Monet" where the word "madame" (or it's stemmed versions) appear in the title: `?creator=Claude Monet&title=madame`.
+The following parameters would search only for works by "Claude Monet" where the word "madame" (or its stemmed versions) appear in the title: `?creator=Claude Monet&title=madame`.

 As you can see, this is unique from the general query searching in that it